-- One-Way AA single one-way trip from origin station to destination station specified on the ticket.
+- One-Way A single one-way trip from origin station to destination station specified on the ticket.
 The trip must begin on the date and prior to the expiration date printed.
-Mobile and Print at Home tickets expire at 3 am the following date of purchase. - Round-Trip Valid for two trips between origin station and destination station specified on the ticket.
+Mobile and Print at Home tickets expire at 3 am the following date of purchase - Round-Trip Valid for two trips between origin station and destination station specified on the ticket.
 The first leg of the trip is valid for three hours from time of purchase while the return is valid anytime one the same day or until 3 am the following day. - \$10 Weekend Day Pass Valid for unlimited systemwide travel on either Saturday or Sunday and expires at 3 am the following day.
-The Weekend Day Pass is accepted for free transfers to connecting transit, expect Amtrak. - \$10 Holiday Promotion Similar to the \$10 Weekend Pass, this ticket is valid on six federal recognized holidays including, New Year's Day, Independence Day, Memorial Day, Labor Day, Thanksgiving, and Christmas Day.
+The Weekend Day Pass is accepted for free transfers to connecting transit, expect Amtrak. - \$10 Holiday Promotion Similar to the \$10 Weekend Pass, this ticket is valid on six federal recognized holidays including, New Year's Day, Independence Day, Memorial Day, Labor Day, Thanksgiving, and Christmas Day - 5-Day Flex Pass Valid for five one-day passes valid for travel within 30 days.